 Usually, the personal representative opens a bank account for the estate, and deposits money from existing cash accounts into the estate account.
 Amounts paid to the estate (for example, wages owed to the deceased person, refunds, and other miscellaneous payments) also go into the estate account, and its funds are used to pay estate expenses.

-A personal representative who wants to sell any real estate in the estate—for example, if it’s necessary to raise cash to pay debts—must first get permission from the court clerk unless the will directs the executor to sell the property.
+A personal representative who wants to sell any real estate in the estate—for example, if it's necessary to raise cash to pay debts—must first get permission from the court clerk unless the will directs the executor to sell the property or the will gave the personal property to the personal representative.

 One of the first jobs of the personal representative is to publish a notice of the probate proceeding in a local newspaper, once a week for four weeks.
 (If there isn't a printed newspaper in the county, the notice can be posted at the courthouse and other public places; the clerk's office will have information on what to do.)
 This alerts creditors that they should come forward with any claims against the estate within three months after the date of first publication of the notice.

-If there isn’t enough money in the estate to pay all the debts, state law sets a priority.
-Assets that have liens (legal claims) attached to them have first priority; after that come funeral and burial expense (up to $5,000), taxes, and then other expenses.
+If there isn't enough money in the estate to pay all the debts, state law sets a priority.
+Assets that have liens (legal claims) attached to them have first priority; after that come funeral and burial expense (up to $3,500), taxes, and then other expenses.
+N.C.
+Gen. Stat. § 28A-19-6.
+The surviving spouse and minor children are entitled to a year's support.
+N.C.
+Gen. Stat. § 30-3.1

 The executor must file final state and federal income tax returns for the deceased person.
 These returns are generally due by April 15 of the year following the year of death.
 Income tax returns may also be required for the estate itself, if it receives income.